 Although BPC §§ 1912 - 1914 allow for general supervision for most services performed by dental hygienists, some services are still only authorized under direct supervision which limits the full utilization of the dental hygienist services.
-The DHCC has approved seeking legislation to remove the direct supervision restrictions.
-The DHCC is currently investigating the expansion of BPC § 1911(a) to allow a dental hygienist to provide fluorite varnish without supervision.
+The DHCC has approved to seek legislation to remove the direct supervision restrictions.